 Because snowboarding involves more falls, fear of falling can play a larger part in impeding your progress.

 For this reason, I see more variance in the learning curve of snowboarders than skiers.
+Snowboarders who are not afraid of falling will progress much quicker!
+Wearing protective gear can help give you confidence when learning

 When I teach people to ski for the first time, I feel they will all be able to achieve the basics, no matter their natural ability.
 An average beginner skier will be doing a basic parallel turn after three days